 - Instead of changing the source in one centralized database, to change a decentralized network (blockchain), a majority of nodes would have to be updated to reflect fraudulent information within a short amount of time.
 Otherwise, such information will be rejected by validating nodes.

 - Nodes interact on a peer-to-peer basis without the need for third-party facilitators, reducing the friction associated with these transactions.

 - Decentralization is fundamentally about shifting power and authority in a community away from one central entity and making that power available to the members themselves, making community members self-sovereign.

 A good example of a peer-to-peer network was Napster.
-Napster was a file sharing protocol that doesn’t rely on any one server, company, or entity to function.
+Napster was a semi-centralized website that utilized a file sharing protocol that doesn’t rely on any one server, company, or entity to function.
 Bitcoin works in somewhat the same way; it doesn’t require a bank to act as a central arbiter between two people who want to exchange value.
 The protocol empowers them to do it themselves.